Governance Accounts

 3.6.4 Governance coverage index calculation

-A simple governance coverage index can be computed from the institutional inventory to assess the proportion of the accounting area covered by effective governance arrangements.
+A governance coverage index can be computed from the institutional inventory to assess the proportion of the accounting area covered by effective governance arrangements.
 This is an illustrative calculation; as noted in Section 3.4, standardized methods for governance effectiveness measurement are still developing.
+Coverage scores are assigned based on an evidence checklist--see the anchor criteria below.

 Spatial coverage calculation: